 There are occasions when weddings really won’t wait though.
 If you do decide that borrowing is the way to go, you’ll need to be confident that you can manage your debt well because starting married life with financial difficulties can add up to a whole lot of stress.

 Before you fire off loan applications in all directions, think about whether you might be able to use 0% periods on credit cards to pay for things instead.
 Checking payment dates and accepted payment methods with your suppliers is a great way to start.
 If your suppliers must be paid in cash, consider using a 0% money transfer credit card to transfer funds into your account.
 There is a fee for this but it’s likely to be lower than a loan, so do check what’s available to you.
 Don’t be tempted to use the card for other spending, or to let your debt run over into a higher interest rate.

 It’s worth mentioning that paying for goods and services by credit card can give you some extra peace of mind.
 This is thanks to the protection offered under section 72 of the goods and services act when you purchase something costing £100 or more on your card.
 You don’t need to have paid the full amount on your card either – though it must be a minimum of £100.
 Remember also that you can get married for far less than the national average – see our infographic on how to get married for under £1000 here.

 An affordable wedding loan can be a convenient way to fund your special day.
 If you decide that taking out a loan is the right option for you, think hard about how you will feel paying back those pounds once the event is over.
-If you’re sure it’ll all be worthwhile, take the plunge and let our MoneyMatcher work its sorcery to find wedding loans for you.
+If you’re sure it’ll all be worthwhile, take the plunge and let our moneymatcher work its sorcery to find personal loans for you.